 Can we ever be truly happy on our own?

 As a child, I never imagined that one day, I would suffer from chronic pain.
 I thought I would remain healthy forever.
 But sometimes, life takes a detour.

 Have you ever stopped to consider that God is keeping track of all your sorrows?
 He knows each one of them.

-I know all of the correct answers: “He uses our suffering for His glory,” “it’s so that others will come to know God,” or “God has a bigger plan.”
-But none of these answers are enough.
+I know all of the correct answers: “He uses our suffering for his glory,” “it’s so that others will come to know God,” or “God has a bigger plan.”
+But none of these answers seem enough.

 What if the things that Christ has allowed us to suffer for His sake are the blessings?